Get 20% Discount today

 A recent study has raised alarms about the presence of harmful toxins, including arsenic and lead, in more than a dozen popular tampon brands.
 While this study is not the first to find harmful toxins in tampons, it is the first to specifically measure the presence of harmful metals.
 These toxins are thought to make their way into products through contamination during production, or they are added intentionally for odor control, as a bleaching agent, and more.

-Despite their clean, modern branding, organic tampons were not free of toxins.
-According to this study, non-organic tampons contained higher concentrations of lead, while organic tampons contained higher concentrations of arsenic.
-So what can you do to protect yourself?
+What can be done?
 Ideally, the FDA should require manufacturers of menstrual products to test for heavy metals in tampons, placing more responsibility on businesses, not consumers.
-In the meantime, try to avoid period products that contain plastics, fragrances, and artificial colors.
+In the meantime, you can consider avoiding period products that contain plastics, fragrances, and artificial colors.
 If you feel unsafe using tampons, consider using other period products (more on this next).

 What period products are right for you?

 When it comes to choosing the best period product for you, personal preference, lifestyle, and flow level are key factors for consideration.
-Companies have only just started testing menstrual products with menstrual blood vs. that mysterious blue liquid you see in commercials, so picking the right size and absorbancy may be a trial-and-error process.
+Companies have only just started testing menstrual products with menstrual blood vs. that mysterious blue liquid you see in commercials, so picking the right size and absorbency may be a trial-and-error process.
 Here’s a breakdown of some popular menstrual products to help you decide.

 Tampons

 Tampons are one of the most popular period products–an estimated 52-86% of people who menstruate use tampons.
-Tampons are inserted via an applicator (typically plastic or cardboard) into the vagina to absorb menstrual blood before it leaves the body.
+Tampons are inserted via an applicator (typically plastic or cardboard) or finger into the vagina to absorb menstrual blood before it leaves the body.
 Tampons come in various absorbency levels, from light to super plus, making them versatile for different flows.
 However, it’s essential to change tampons every 4-8 hours to avoid the risk of infection.

 Menstrual blood has a different viscosity than blood elsewhere in your body and changes from person to person, as well as hour to hour in your cycle.
 If you tend to have thicker blood clots that aren’t absorbed by tampons, you might also consider using a thin pad for peace of mind.